 This is a floating floor which means, there is no adhesion to the subfloor.
 This enables the floor to contract or expand with temperature variances.
 As well, it will subtly flex with the the existing subfloor as the coach moves down the road.

 We couldn’t be happier with our new floor.
-It helps lighten the room by radiating the light from the ceiling.
+It lightened the room dramatically by radiating the light from the ceiling.
 Oh and even though it’s light in color, it doesn’t show dirt or hair because it resembles white-washed planking.

 Now came some of the real fun stuff!